mixophrygian/ct-blog/tasks.md

 #Project Roadmap

+1/20:
+  -Split out "new entry" section into one page -per section
+    -use same carousel?
+     -add "cancel" option per page?
+  -test onboarding on desktop/tablet and other browsers

 1/15:
   -Create onboarding flow (multiple screens with breadcrumbs, only visible when no entries exist) -Split out "new entry" section into one page -per section